The classification of multiplicity-free plethysms of Schur functions: Proof of the classification

-\end{prop} \begin{proof} The latter equality follows from \cref{the latter} and is only recorded here for convenience.
-We note that $ \langle s_{(a^2)} \circ s_{(2)} \mid s_{ ( 3a, a)}\rangle =1$ by \cref{PW}.
 By \cref{dvir}, it is enough to calculate the plethystic and semistandard tableaux for each of the partitions $\alpha $ such that $(3a,a)\succeq \alpha\trianglerighteq (3a-2,a,2)$ in order to deduce the result.
 We record the Hasse diagram (under the dominance ordering) for this set of partitions in \cref{lotstocheck2}.
 We claim that